jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-06-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section IV, Chapter 6
+title: Euler, "Elements of Algebra", Section IV, Chapter 6.
+"Of the Resolution of Mixed Equations of the Second Degree."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)